prakhar728/SageNet/Readme.md

 ### Our Narrative

 Parth (@Par-t) completed our mandatory 6-month industry training through research instead of the more conventional internship route — a rare path due to the lack of **research support in India**.
-This decision came with several challenges during his work on **TOPIC**:
+This decision came with several challenges during his work on **Application of Machine Learning in Fiber Optics based intrusion detection and classification systems** and **Aspect based sentiment**:

 1. Many professors prioritize **quantity of publication** over **quality** and global standards.
 2. The journal submission process is **slow** and **opaque**, often requiring repeated follow-ups.